-It’s easy to focus on “hard” traits, like having a brand-name employer, because they’re concrete, but the “soft” aspects of career capital – your skills, achievements, connections and reputation – are equally important, if not more so.
+It’s easy to focus on “hard” aspects of career capital, like having a brand-name employer, because they’re concrete; but the “soft” aspects of career capital – your skills, achievements, connections and reputation – are equally important, if not more so.
+The conventional options, like professional services, are good for career capital, but not outstanding.
 The very best career capital comes from impressive achievements.

-This is why starting your own organization can sometimes be the best path for career capital.
-Although when Zuckerberg started Facebook, it was unknown and he had no training, his impressive achievements have given him better career capital than almost everyone.
-Even if you fail, you’ll learn a lot.
-So if you’re really motivated by a startup project you think is important, then seriously consider it as a route to career capital.
+This is why doing something less conventional, like starting your own organisation, can sometimes be the best path for career capital.
+If you succeed, it’ll be impressive.
+Even if you don’t succeed, you’ll learn a lot, and might meet lots of interesting people.
+So if you’re really motivated by a new project you think is important, then seriously consider it as a route to career capital.

 But you don’t need to become an entrepreneur.
 You can build these “soft” aspects of career capital in almost any job if you perform well.
 Doing great work builds your reputation, and that allows you to make connections with other high achievers.
 If you push yourself to do great work, then you’ll probably learn more too.